Com-QuadTech/AMD-OSX-Tutorials/Sierra_10.12/README.md

 ###### Written by IncognitoJam (In progress)
 ###### You can find the latest version of this tutorial [here](https://github.com/IncognitoJam/AMD-OSX-Tutorials/tree/master/Sierra_10.12).
 Although I am sorry if mistakes were made in this tutorial, I cannot be blamed for any lasting impact it has on your computer.
 You have been warned.

+# Please be aware that this tutorial is no longer maintaned.
+Join our [AMD OS X Discord server](https://discord.gg/tcsS8h9) if you need assistance.

 This is a brief tutorial to help people get started running macOS Sierra.
 It will show you how to create a USB installer for Sierra and use this to install Sierra to a drive on your computer.

 In future I will expand this tutorial to also show how to install various other things such as NVIDIA GeForce web drivers, audio drivers and ethernet drivers.
 I will also add a section to show how to install Clover to your USB or hard drive.